gluegun-rs/gluegun/book/src/mapping/c.md

 # Mapping to C

-The Squared IDL is mapped to Java as follows:
+The Carcin IDL is mapped to Java as follows:

 * Primitive types map to C in the obvious ways
 * Enums map without associated data map to Java enums